bubichallenge/challenge-codes/README.md

 <a name="otherscripts"/>
 ### Other scripts

-To make it easier to understand what the prediction tasks are exactly, we included scripts that create the perfect solution files from the raw data containing the bicycle trips of the days of the 'test' subset ('test' subset meaning the non-training days, about which we want to make predictions).
+To make it easier to understand what the prediction tasks are exactly, we included scripts that create the perfect solution files from the raw data containing the bicycle trips of the days of the _test_ subset (_'test'_ subset meaning the non-training days, about which we want to make predictions).
 These scripts are:
 - [python/preproc/compute_solution_1.py](https://github.com/bubichallenge/challenge-codes/blob/master/python/preproc/compute_solution_1.py)
 - [python/preproc/compute_solution_2.py](https://github.com/bubichallenge/challenge-codes/blob/master/python/preproc/compute_solution_2.py)